Freed Pussy Riot band member takes case to European court

 Yekaterina Samutsevich, 30, was one of three band members sentenced to two years in jail in August for belting out a profanity-laced song against President Vladimir Putin in a cathedral in a case that sparked an international outcry.

-"The violations were very serious and very evident," Samutsevich told Reuters in a Moscow cafe on Friday.
+Irina Khrunova, a lawyer acting on her behalf, told Reuters on Friday that Samutsevich had lodged a complaint with the Strasbourg court claiming her rights had been violated during the six months she spent in pre-trial detention.

-"I don't like the fact that they did not acquit me and the other girls ... and I want to challenge that before the European court.
-Sadly the Russian courts have not shown objectivity or fairness."
+"Her rights were violated when she wasn't given food or (allowed to) sleep," said Khrunova.
+"She was held in a small room without being fed for hours."

-Samutsevich told Reuters last week that Pussy Riot had "achieved more than our goal" by igniting debate about the close ties between the Russian state and the Orthodox Church, whose spiritual leader has likened Putin's rule to "a miracle of God".
+A defiant Samutsevich said in a recent interview that Pussy Riot had "achieved more than our goal" by igniting a public debate about the close ties between the Russian state and the Orthodox Church, whose spiritual leader has likened Putin's rule to "a miracle of God."

 The two other band members - Maria Alyokhina, 24, and Nadezhda Tolokonnikova, 22 - remain in jail after a Moscow court upheld their prison sentences, a ruling Putin said they had deserved.